yukselao/yukselao.github.io/index.md

 ## SOAR Project Management Guide for Beginners

 SOAR refers to technologies that enable organizations to collect inputs monitored by the security operations team.
 For example, alerts from the SIEM system and other security technologies — where incident analysis and triage can be performed by leveraging a combination of human and machine power — help define, prioritize and drive standardized incident response activities.
 SOAR tools allow an organization to define incident analysis and response procedures in a digital workflow format.
+(Gartner's SOAR definition)

+"The key to a successful SOAR implementation is training security professionals in how to develop a process, document it and automate it."
+Gartner

 I prepared this page for sharing my experience and best practices for SOC - SOAR Projects.
 If you have any questions or suggestions please do not hesitate to reach out to me.